cjuniorfox/retropie-crt/README.md

 - SDTV - 525 60Hz aka NTSC (Americas/Japan) - It's the common option to play most of the systems as if you're emulating an American or Japanese set.
 - SDTV - 625 50Hz aka PAL (Europe/Asia/Africa) - Enables the PAL mode, to run at 50 Hz sets.
-- HDTV - Unsets the whole configuration and makes the HDMI behave as default.
+- HDTV - Make the HDMI behave as normal for HDTV.
 Be aware this option does not uninstall the tool itself but just switches back the configuration of Raspberry's HDMI output.

 # CHANGELOG